UIUCLibrary/ea-pdf/README.md

 Also note that the most of the sample emails used in the tests are not currently included in the code repository.
 For the time being you will need to substitute your own emails for testing purposes.

-## Changelog

-### 0.2.5-alpha (2024-04-19)
-- Initial release
-- The tool is based on early, non-public drafts of the EA-PDF specification, specifically 0.2 and 0.3.
-- The tool is capable of creating an EA-PDF from a single email message in the EML format or a collection
-  of email messages in the MBOX format.
-- This is [alpha-level](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) software, so expect bugs and missing features.
-  - If you want to report bugs or make feature requests, please us the [GitHub Issue Tracker](https://github.com/UIUCLibrary/ea-pdf/issues).